eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/index.rst

 Mail Configuration
 ------------------

-.. note:: This configuration is automatically setup in the step of synchronization in the taskfile :ref:`nagios-config.yml` if the base configuration is included in the synchronization list.
+.. note:: This configuration is automatically set up in the step of synchronization in the taskfile :ref:`nagios-config.yml` if the base configuration is included in the synchronization list.

 The commands :bash:`notify-host-by-email` and :bash:`notify-service-by-email` were modified adding the flag -A: